simdjson/simdjson/doc/basics.md

 - Given a field `field` in an object, calling `field.key()` is often faster than `field.unescaped_key()` so if you do not need an unescaped `std::string_view` instance, prefer `field.key()`.
 - For release builds, we recommend setting `NDEBUG` pre-processor directive when compiling the `simdjson` library.
 Importantly, using the optimization flags `-O2` or `-O3` under GCC and LLVM clang does not set the `NDEBUG` directive, you must set it manually (e.g., `-DNDEBUG`).
 - For long streams of JSON documents, consider [`iterate_many`](iterate_many.md) and [`parse_many`](parse_many.md) for better performance.
+- Never seek to access a field twice (e.g., o["data"] and later again o["data"]).
+Instead capture once an ondemand::value and reuse it.
+- If you must access several different keys in an object, it might be preferable to iterate through all the fields in the object instead, and branch on the field keys.
 - If possible, refer to each object and array in your code once.
 For example, the following code repeatedly refers to the `"data"` key to create an object...
 	```C++
 	std::string_view make = o["data"]["make"];